 Latest in the Case:

-On March 7, 2018, a 3-judge panel from the U.S. Court of Appeals for the 6th Circuit, which covers Kentucky, Michigan, Ohio and Tennessee, voted to reverse a terrible lower court ruling, remanding the case.
+Previously, on March 7, 2018, a 3-judge panel from the U.S. Court of Appeals for the 6th Circuit, which covers Kentucky, Michigan, Ohio and Tennessee, voted to reverse a lower court ruling, remanding the case.
 The decision reaffirms that Title VII prohibits discrimination based on gender identity and determines that businesses citing anti-LGBTQ religious beliefs are not entitled to an exemption from Title VII.